 Dravet Syndrome causes seizures and severe developmental delays.
 Dr. Sanjay Gupta, renowned chief medical correspondent for CNN, is treating a five years old girl, Charlotte Figi, who has Dravet’s Syndrome, with medical marijuana strain high in cannabidiol and low in THC.

-10. Lessens side effects from treating Hepatitis C, and increases treatment effectiveness.
+10. Lessen side effects from treating Hepatitis C, and increase treatment effectiveness

 Treating Hepatitis C infection has severe side effects, so severe that many people are unable to continue their treatment.
 Side effects range from fatigue, nausea, muscle pains, loss of appetite, and depression- and they last for months.

-In 2010, researchers at Harvard University suggested that some of the drug’s benefits may actually be reduced anxiety, which would improve the smoker’s mood and act as a sedative in low doses.
+In 2010, researchers at Harvard University suggested that another of the drug’s benefits may actually be reduced anxiety, which would improve the smoker’s mood and act as a sedative in low doses.

 Beware, though, higher doses may increase anxiety and make you paranoid.

-12. Helps reverse the carcinogen effects of tobacco, and improve lung health.
+12. Help reverse the carcinogen effects of tobacco, and improve lung health

 In January 2012, a study published in Journal of the American Medical Association showed that marijuana improved lung functions, and even increased lung capacity.
 Researchers looking for risks factors of heart disease, tested on 5,115 young adults, over the period of 20 years, and found out that only pot users showed an increase in lung capacity, compared to the tobacco smokers who lost lung function over time.